 Brett Adcock’s Track Record

 Brett Adcock has had professional success in the past, such as building Street of Walls to 30 million unique views and selling Vettery to The Adecco Group for $100 million.
 However, one potentially concerning sign for the future of Figure is Adcock’s experience building Archer Aviation.
-While the company went public via SPAC in September 2021 at a peak market cap of ~$2.3 billion, it has come down to ~$1.2 billion as of September 2024.
-In addition, despite claiming to have an indicative order book of $6 billion in August 2024, the company has yet to generate any revenue as of September 2024.
+While the company went public via SPAC in September 2021 at a market cap of ~$2.3 billion, a figure that has since grown to $4.8 billion by January 2025, the company faces continued skepticism.
+In addition, despite an indicative order book of $6 billion in December 2024, the company has yet to generate any revenue as of March 2025.

 Some research reports have pointed to Archer Aviation’s limited flight activity, recycled video marketing materials, misleading DoD contracts, and partner agreements that were “bought with cheap warrants” as indicators that despite the company’s significant promises, there was limited substance to back them up.
 In particular, Adcock’s separation agreement from Archer Aviation in April 2022 included accelerated vesting for his shares in, what one August 2023 report called, a “stealthy divorce… [including] accelerated vesting of a huge chunk of insider stock to permit selling sooner (which has commenced), while the circumstances of that breakup have never been fully disclosed for investors to evaluate its materiality.”

 In addition, there are questions about the quality of the team that Adcock has assembled at Figure.
-Despite reportedly being pre-revenue, the company has already filled executive positions like VP of Growth and VP of Commercialization and Capital, many of which are filled by executives who have been with Adcock through Archer, and even Vettery.
+Despite only having reportedly begun to generate revenue in December 2024, , the company had already filled executive positions like VP of Growth and VP of Commercialization and Capital, many of which were filled by executives who have been with Adcock through Archer, and even Vettery.
 And while Figure does have director-level positions over more technical operational areas such as humanoid management systems, many of these technical executives previously held roles at Archer over significantly different areas, like vehicle management systems.

 Weekly Newsletter